Germany: G-7 nations can lead the way on ending coal use

 “What we are seeing at the moment is an acceleration of the ecological transformation,” he said.

-Environmental groups have warned that countries such as Germany risk undermining their green goals by scrambling to secure new sources of natural gas — including from the United States — to make up for the shortfall in supplies from Russia.

-The meeting in Berlin will also seek to reach agreements on boosting financial aid for poor countries to cope with climate change, additional funds for biodiversity, protecting oceans and reducing plastic pollution.
+The meeting in Berlin will also seek to reach agreements on phasing out combustion engine vehicles, boosting funding for biodiversity programs, protecting oceans and reducing plastic pollution.

 Follow all AP stories on climate change issues at https://apnews.com/hub/climate.